Welcome to Guelph

 Check out our Article on Jay Walking Guelph walking tours HERE

-Around Guelph, there are many fantastic places to enjoy a meal out.
-You will find the standard chain restaurants throughout the city, as well as many pubs to go to for a pint and burger.
+Around Guelph, there are many fantastic places to enjoy a meal.
+You will find the standard chain restaurants throughout the city and many pubs to go to for a pint and burger.
 However, Guelph is a great foodie town.
 The city has several well-known, long-standing, local restaurants that are sure to please – Greek Garden, Vienna, Angels, and Shakespeare Arms.

 For a unique taste experience, some of our favourite places in Guelph to grab a bite are Royal Electric, Miijidaa, Queen’s Café, Baker Street Station, York Rd Kitchen, and La Reina.
 All of these restaurants are located in or near the downtown core.
-At these places, you will enjoy elevated pub food, authentic dishes, delicious farm to table, and fantastic flavours.
+You will enjoy elevated pub food, authentic dishes, delicious farm-to-table, and fantastic flavours at these places.

 A local attraction that has become a “tradition” for many Guelph residents is Rocky’s Hot Dogs on Elizabeth St. Rocky’s is a retro 50’s diner that has been serving footlong hotdogs, fries, and sodas in Guelph for many decades.
 This place brings back feelings of nostalgia for days gone by for many people who grew up in Guelph.